japila-books/apache-spark-internals/docs/core/BroadcastManager.md

   isLocal: Boolean): Broadcast[T]
 ----

-newBroadcast requests the xref:core:BroadcastFactory.adoc[current `BroadcastFactory` for a new broadcast variable].
+newBroadcast requests the core:BroadcastFactory.md[current `BroadcastFactory` for a new broadcast variable].

 The `BroadcastFactory` is created when <<initialize, BroadcastManager is initialized>>.

 newBroadcast is used when:

-* MapOutputTracker utility is used to xref:scheduler:MapOutputTracker.adoc#serializeMapStatuses[serializeMapStatuses]
+* MapOutputTracker utility is used to scheduler:MapOutputTracker.md#serializeMapStatuses[serializeMapStatuses]

-* SparkContext is requested for a xref:ROOT:SparkContext.adoc#broadcast[new broadcast variable]
+* SparkContext is requested for a ROOT:SparkContext.md#broadcast[new broadcast variable]